This article introduces how to bulk download attachment files from multiple records in an App, using the

 // / FileSaver.js MIT https://github.com/eligrey/FileSaver.js/blob/master/LICENSE.md

-// / jszip MIT or GPLv3 https://github.com/Stuk/jszip/blob/master/LICENSE.markdown
+// / jszip MIT or GPLv3 https://github.com/Stuk/jszip/blob/main/LICENSE.markdown

 // / jszip-utils MIT or GPLv3 https://github.com/Stuk/jszip-utils/blob/master/LICENSE.markdown